dorktype/LICE/README.md

 -   There is no comma operator.

--   Boolean operations aren't properly converted to 0 or 1 in accordance to the SystemV ABI.
+-   Boolean operations aren't properly converted to 0 or 1.

 -   Conformant implicit and explicit arithmetic conversion isn't supported, at least not inline with what the standard defines as promotion ranking.